Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Introduction

 the moment generating function (MGF) and cumulant generating function (CGF), respectively, associated to $X$.
 Given $x\in\R$, let $\hat{s}$ be the solution to

 and set

 We call $\hat{f}(x)$ the \emph{saddlepoint approximation} to the density function $f(x)$.

-In the statistical context, an important use of the saddlepoint approximation has been to analyse sampling distributions.
-In this viewpoint, $X$ represents an estimator or a related statistic, and $f(x)$ is our primary object of interest.
-This leads us to study how well $\hat{f}(x)$ approximates $f(x)$ as a function of $x$.
-For instance, we may naturally ask whether the ratio $\hat{f}(x)/f(x)$ tends to 1 in a suitable limit, and how fast this convergence occurs.
+In the statistical context, an important use of the saddlepoint approximation has been to analyse sampling distributions, with $X$ an estimator or a related statistic to be understood via its sampling density $f(x)$.
+In this setting, the natural way to assess the saddlepoint approximation is to measure how well $\hat{f}(x)$ approximates $f(x)$ as a function of $x$ -- for instance, by determining how fast the absolute error $\shortabs{\hat{f}(x)-f(x)}$ or the relative error $\shortabs{\hat{f}(x)/f(x)-1}$ decay in a suitable limit, and whether this convergence is uniform.

-The most prominent results of this kind concern what we will call the \emph{standard asymptotic regime}, in which the observed value $X$ is the sample average of $n$ i.i.d.\ (but unobserved) values.
-We describe this limiting setup in greater detail in \refsubsect{SAR}.
-In the standard asymptotic regime, the classical basic result is that $\hat{f}(x)/f(x)\to 1$ as $n\to\infty$ (for a precise statement of this kind, see \cite{Daniels1954} or \refsubsect{MainPropStatement} below).
-This convergence justifies our description of $\hat{f}(x)$ as an approximation to $f(x)$.
-Moreover the limit comes with a rate of convergence estimate, $\hat{f}(x)/f(x) = 1+O(1/n)$ as $n\to\infty$.
+The most prominent results of this kind concern what we will call the \emph{standard asymptotic regime}, in which the observed value $X$ is the sample average of $n$ i.i.d.\ values.
+In this setup, the saddlepoint approximation has simple $n$-dependence and can be computed in constant time, whereas the true density $f(x)$ commonly becomes intractable.
+The classical error estimate \cite{Daniels1954} for the standard asymptotic regime states that $\hat{f}(x)/f(x) = 1+O(1/n)$ as $n\to\infty$.
+Under stronger assumptions, the ratio $\hat{f}(x)/f(x)$ may remain uniformly bounded even in the tails, see \cite[Theorem~4.6.1]{Kolassa2006SeriesApproxMethodsStats} and \cite{Jensen1988,B-NKlu1999}, whereas other density approximations such as normal approximations (see \refappendix{SaddlepointVsCLT}) or Edgeworth expansions quickly lose relative accuracy away from the mean.
+For many applications based on densities, these error bounds are more than enough to justify using the saddlepoint approximation $\hat{f}(x)$ as a readily computable substitute for $f(x)$.

-A notable advantage of the saddlepoint approximation is that, under many circumstances, the ratio $\hat{f}(x)/f(x)$ is uniformly bounded, even near the boundary of the support of $X$: see \cite[Theorem~4.6.1]{Kolassa2006SeriesApproxMethodsStats} and \cite{Jensen1988}.
-Under stronger assumptions including that the true density is log-concave, the ratio $\hat{f}(x)/f(x)$ tends to 1 near the boundary \cite{B-NKlu1999}.
-Thus the saddlepoint approximation correctly captures the behaviour of the density in the tails.
-This is in marked contrast (see \refappendix{SaddlepointVsCLT}) to other density approximations such as normal approximations or Edgeworth expansions, which quickly lose relative accuracy away from the mean.

-On the other hand, the saddlepoint approximation does not produce a normalised density function.
-Thus, for instance, we cannot straightforwardly apply the saddlepoint approximation to obtain a random variable $\hat{X}$ whose distribution approximates the distribution of $X$.